 Zagmachi, on the other hand, was a printing company with an eye-catching “Z” painting at its front gate.
 The entire space is designed with a concrete and industrial vibe, creating an open and spacious area for customers to have a relaxing time with a cup of coffee.
 The owner kept some old elements of the printing company and give the place a new life.
 At the entrance, there’s a tiny area that showcases dry flowers, print works, and art that was created by local artists; the cafe also plays movies and hosts small art exhibitions.
 More, BIGBANG’s captain shot a TV commercial and an MV here and as a result, attracted a lot of fans to come here!

 Hannam-dong 한남동: “Mini Global Village”

 If you find cafes and art spaces in Seongsu-dong exciting, continue your exploration in Hannam-dong.
 The area is a “Global Village” in Itaewon, central Seoul, and popular among foreign residents.
 At night, Itaewon is lit up with bars and exciting nightlife.
 It looks different during the day.
 Instead, the rather narrow streets are filled with unique bakeries and cake shops – and many of them gained attention from cake lovers.
-Like the rainbow cakes and mint chocolate cream cakes at Frank’s, Halloween-themed lemonade, grapefruit ade and cupcakes at Monster Cupcakes, and fluffy pancakes at Pancake Original Story.
+Like a burger and beer at Downtowner Hannam, Halloween-themed lemonade, and fluffy pancakes at Pancake Original Story.
 There is always a new shop popping up somewhere in Hannam-dong and I was excited to see something new every time I visited there.

 Have a full meal at Bicena, or shop at designer stores like 2Dello, you could easily spend half a day in the neighborhood with a satisfied and fulfilling memory.